emb-riscv/specs-markdown/hart-control-block.md

 should provide a means to determine the current rate (cycles/second) at which the cycle counter is incrementing.

+RV64 devices expose a single 64-bits register, accessible with 64-bits instructions.
-On RV32 devices, the wide value is available as two separate 32-bits registers.
+RV32 devices exposes separate high/low 32-bits registers.

 ## Instructions count

 The `instcnt` register is 64-bits wide and counts the number of instructions retired by this hart from some arbitrary start point in the past.

+RV64 devices expose a single 64-bits register, accessible with 64-bits instructions.
-On RV32 devices, the wide value is available as two separate 32-bits registers.
+RV32 devices exposes separate high/low 32-bits registers.